 In his book, The Emotionally Healthy Leader, Peter Scazzero presents the different stages people go through in their emotional growth.

 Thus, they attack and cannot control themselves.
 They cannot have healthy relationships because every criticism they receive is an emotional problem for them.
-They feel hurt easily, complain a lot, or withdraw themselves from situations, manipulate, get revenge, and are sarcastic when they do not get what they want.
+Thus, they feel hurt easily, complain a lot, withdraw themselves from situations, manipulate, get revenge, and are sarcastic when they do not get what they want.
 They find it difficult to talk in a nice, mature, and calm way about their needs and the things they want.

-Then, people can reach the “emotional adolescent” stage.
+Then, people can reach the emotional adolescent stage.
 They are used to being on the defensive.
 Criticism makes them feel threatened and alarmed.
 If your wife criticizes you because you left the garbage or your shoes in the wrong place, you take that criticism personally and explode.
 You do not know how to handle your emotions or how to handle criticism.
 You take everything personally.

 They are generally blaming others, appeasing, going to a third person, building emotional triangles, frowning their faces, or completely ignoring the subject.
 And, maybe, you see people behaving like this in your own family or your place of work.
 If so, it is because they are emotional adolescents; They have not grown.
 They have not reached the emotional maturity they need to reach.

-“Emotional adults” also exist.
+Emotional adults also exist.
 May God help us reach this kind of emotional maturity and help us be emotional adults.
 They can ask for what they need, want, or prefer in a clear, direct, and honest way.
-They recognize, control and take responsibility for their own thoughts and feelings.
+Thus, they recognize, control, and take responsibility for their thoughts and feelings.
 They do not blame others for the negative experiences or feelings they have.

 The emotional adult recognizes that people are not perfect and tries to give them the benefit of the doubt because it is necessary when building healthy relationships.
 He or she also appreciates people as they are: good or bad, and not for what they give in return.

 So, they feel satisfied and happy when they get what they want.
-They are also in deep harmony with their own emotional world.
-And, they can enter the emotional needs, feelings. and concerns of others without losing themselves in the process.
-They can solve conflicts in a mature way, and can negotiate solutions taking other people’s perspectives into account.
+They are also in deep harmony with their emotional world.
+And, they can enter the emotional needs and feelings.
+And concerns of others without losing themselves in the process.
+They can solve conflicts maturely and can negotiate solutions taking other people’s perspectives into account.

 And you, friend, who are reading this blog, I challenge you to grow.
-If you are an emotional baby or child, set your mind on growing even more every day in your emotional life, in your relationships.
+If you are an emotional baby or child, set your mind on growing even more every day in your emotional life, and your relationships.